 Players will be told that the Premier League and the government have committed to further research into the risk to those from BAME backgrounds compared to other groups.

-Do not miss your chance to land the £250,000 jackpot for a sixth time this season on Wednesday.
-Play for free, entries by 6pm.
+Do not miss your chance to land the £50,000 jackpot on Tuesday.
+Play for free, entries by 5:30pm.

 There is growing optimism among players that Project Restart can be successful following encouraging results from the initial rounds of coronavirus testing, with eight positive cases returned from 1,744 tests conducted across two rounds.